StreamFinance-Protocol/klyra-docs/docs/finance/liquidations.md

 ### Safety Mechanisms: Insurance Fund and Deleveraging
 To maintain system stability during periods of low market liquidity:
 - Liquidation Prioritization: Liquidations are prioritized over standard orderbook transactions to ensure unhealthy accounts are addressed promptly.
-Insurance Fund: If liquidation results in a negative balance due to low liquidity, the Klyra chain’s insurance fund covers the shortfall.
-The insurance fund receives a portion of Klyra’s fees and ensures the solvency of the exchange in case of failures.
+- Insurance Fund: If liquidation results in a negative balance due to low liquidity, the Klyra chain’s insurance fund covers the shortfall.
+The insurance fund receives a portion of Klyra’s fees and ensures the solvency of the system in case of failures.
 The insurance fund is permissionless and run programmed into the chain: this is not run by the Klyra team or any other central entity.
-In rare cases where liquidation cannot be completed successfully, a deleveraging mechanism is triggered.
+- Deleveraging: In rare cases where liquidation cannot be completed successfully, a deleveraging mechanism is triggered.
 This mechanism forcefully closes the unhealthy account by offsetting its positions against randomly selected accounts with opposing positions.
 Deleveraging is a last resort and is designed to be an extremely rare occurrence.
 If triggered, the system halts the opening of new positions to protect the ecosystem and traders.

 ### Liquidation Price